webmachinelearning/model-loader/README.md

 are already widely used by many products and organizations for large volumes of requests.
 Using an API that’s similar to a server-based API makes it easier to switch between server-based and local-based inference.

-Unlike the Shape Detection API, ML Inference APIs are generic.
+Unlike the Shape Detection API, the model loader APIs are generic.
 Application-specific libraries and APIs could be built on top.

-ML Inference does not support training a model, modifying a model, federated learning, or other functionality.
+The API does not support training a model, modifying a model, federated learning, or other functionality.
 Maybe future APIs could address those, if useful.

 The underlying implementation can use any hardware acceleration available on the device, as an internal implementation